X

 As much as possible, currency transaction exposure is concentrated in the countries where the manufacturing entities are located.
 This is achieved by invoicing the sales entities in their respective functional currency by the manufacturing entities.
 According to the Group’s financial policy, currency transaction exposure should not be hedged using external financial instruments.
 The rationale for this is that the vast majority of transactions entail a short period of time from order to payment.
 Moreover, a transaction hedge only postpones the effect of a change in currency rates.

 The translation exposure can be mitigated by denominating borrowings in the same currency as the corresponding net assets.
-But in order to have the volatility in net debt at an acceptable level, currently the majority of the borrowings is denominated in EUR.
+In order to have the volatility in net debt at an acceptable level, the majority of the borrowings is currently denominated in EUR.

 Interest